This is an overview of how to make SVG for the Cricut covering a few of the most common use cases.

 Well, the simple answer is it takes a lot of math.
 It is an extremely difficult math problem to figure out how to convert dots to directions.

-It is also subjective what a good conversion means in different context.
+It is also subjective what a good conversion means in different contexts.

 This version of the vectorized image contains fewer paths.
 It is simpler and creates a certain aesthetic you may or may not want.